NVIDIA/cudnn-frontend/README.md

 # cuDNN Frontend API

 ## Introduction
-The cuDNN Frontend API is a C++ header-only library that demonstrates how to use the cuDNN C backend API.
-The cuDNN C backend API is documented in the [cuDNN developer guide](https://docs.nvidia.com/deeplearning/cudnn/developer-guide/index.html).
+The cuDNN frontend API is a C++ header-only library that wraps the [cuDNN C backend API](https://docs.nvidia.com/deeplearning/cudnn/api/index.html#cudnn-backend-api).
+Both the frontend and backend APIs are entry points to the same set of functionality that we commonly refer to as the "[graph API](https://docs.nvidia.com/deeplearning/cudnn/developer-guide/index.html#op-fusion)".

+While there are two entry points to the graph API (i.e. backend and frontend), we expect that most users will use the frontend entry point because:

+- It is less verbose without loss of control.
+All functionality accessible through the backend API is also accessible through the frontend API.
+- It adds functionality on top of the backend API, like errata filters and autotuning.

+Also, for those who want to use the backend API, the frontend source can serve as a reference implementation.

 ## Usage
 In order to include the entire library, include the cudnn_frontend header file `cudnn_frontend.h` into your compilation unit.